DarthChurros/MKS21X-FinalProject/README.md

 Still should go ahead and package what's written there are a method that can be used in subCipher, just more times (since tejas needs to do letter frequency analysis; i just need to cycle through 26 possible keys)

+jan 21, 2018:
+Alma: added brute force decryption to railfence cipher. to explain the lack of work this weekend: i was and am really sick and couldn't work on this project
+Tejas: has been working on subCiper keyless